awsdocs/amazon-ec2-user-guide/doc_source/instance-identity-documents.md

 1. Open a text editor and create a file named `AWSpubkey`\.
 Copy and paste the contents of the AWS public certificate above to the file and save it\.

-1. Use the OpenSSL tools to verify the signature as follows:
+1. Use the OpenSSL tools to verify the signature as follows\.

    ```
    [ec2-user ~]$ openssl smime -verify -in $PKCS7 -inform PEM -content $DOCUMENT -certfile AWSpubkey -noverify > /dev/null